 A further study found a small increase in hypertrophy and muscular strength in men who increased protein by 25g over the course of 14 weeks (10).

-On the other hand, one study in the found no difference in strength or power gains (11).
+On the other hand, one study found no difference in strength or power gains (11).

 While the evidence does support the belief that taking adequate protein increases strength, there does not seem to be much evidence that increasing protein will lead to huge gains in strength and power.